 This post has instructions for downloading and using CCleaner.

-That’s all there is to it, Vicki.
+That’s all there is to it, Vicky.
 Those seven things should speed up your laptop quite a bit.

 However, if you still aren’t happy with your laptop’s performance you can always replace Windows with Linux for free.